amcginlay/k8s-primer/content/appendix/742_command_args.md

 If you don't include these in your manifests, Kubernetes uses the default values from your image--which you had specified in the `Dockerfile`.

 {{% notice note %}}
-Kubernetes sends the container the combination of the command and arguments, whether those values come from the image of your manifest.
+Kubernetes sends the container the combination of the command and arguments, whether those values come from the image or your manifest.
 {{% /notice %}}